Hyundai i20 hatchback - Reliability & safety

 - No longer a bargain

-This is another area where the Hyundai scores strongly, thanks to a good reputation for reliability and safety, so we're hoping the i20 can top the four-star safety rating of its predecessor.
+Safety and reliability is another area where the Hyundai i20 scores strongly Hyundai is establishing a very strong reputation for reliability bolstered by its impressive 5-year warranty.
+On the safety front, it's a similar story and we're hoping the i20 can top the four-star safety rating of its predecessor when it's tested by Euro NCAP.

 Hyundai i20 reliability

 The outgoing Hyundai i20 came 68th out of the top 75 cars in our 2020 Driver Power survey, which isn't a bad result for a car just about to go out of production.
-Most impressively, just 4.2% of owners reported a fault in the first year - a lower proportion than the 17.3% of Ford Fiesta owners.
+Most impressively, just 4.2% of owners reported a fault in the first year - a lower proportion than the 17.3% of Ford Fiesta owners who had trouble of some form or another.

 Hyundai isn't happy to settle for a sub-standard Euro NCAP safety rating again, giving the i20 one of the longest lists of active and passive safety equipment in the industry.
 Called Hyundai 'SmartSense', it includes intelligent speed-limit assistance, lane-keeping assist, autonomous emergency braking and automatic high-beam activation for the headlights.
 Lane-follow assist is added if you step up to Premium trim, while the Ultimate version adds blind-spot monitoring and cyclist detection.